 Alongside this, the Trust built a residence and artist studio next door and put in place a residency programme offering three residencies a year to mid-career NZ artists.
-The Trust has since established two new international residencies, a biannual exchange with Bundanon in Australia and the Naoshima Artist in Residence, presenting work in the Setouchi Triennale in 2025.
+The Trust has since established two new international residencies, a biannual exchange with Bundanon in Australia and the residency at Benesse Art Site Naoshima in 2025.